edterbak/NodeRed_Heishamon_control/HomeAssistant/README.md

 ## Node-Red Addon

-in the configuration section, state the required npm modules.
+in HomeAssistant, the configuration section, state the required npm modules.
 ```
 npm_packages:
   - node-red-dashboard